fernandopoli/fernandopoli/README.md

 - 🔭 I’m currently working on This is a top secret but it is huge...

-- 🌱 I’m currently learning Always i am learning something new, like design trends and technologies (vue, react).
+- 🌱 I’m always learning something new, like design trends and technologies (vue, react).

 - 👯 I’m looking to collaborate on Projects,Tech Articles